sachinkumaram/FacebookIntegration/README.md

-# Implement Facebook login screen - any user can login with his credentials.
+## Implement Facebook login screen
-# Fetch 5 random user's friends and show their profile images in one screen.
+ - ** any user can login with his credentials.
-# Added more 5 "fake" friends.
+ - ** Fetch 5 random user's friends and show their profile images in one screen.
-# If user selected all real friends it will show success alert message
+ - ** Added more 5 "fake" friends.
-# If user wrong.
-Change the images to other random friends. and it will show error alert message.
+ - ** If user selected all real friends it will show success alert message otherwise it will show error message. and Change the images to other random friends.

 ## Getting Started